Parent banned from Greater Johnstown premises for disruptive behavior at recent school board meeting

-JOHNSTOWN, Pa. – Area parent Jessica Spory has been forbidden from stepping foot on the district grounds for one calendar year by the Greater Johnstown School Board after a review of her "behavior and threatening nature" at the July 12 special meeting.
+JOHNSTOWN, Pa. – Jessica Spory, mother of a former Greater Johnstown student, has been forbidden from stepping foot on the district grounds for one calendar year by the school board after a review of her “behavior and threatening nature” at a July 12 special meeting.

 Spory said she wasn’t surprised when she received the notice from Greater Johnstown, although she disputes that she made any threats toward the elected officials.

-The parent began speaking out against the district in February when she says her daughter, who's since enrolled elsewhere, was allegedly physically assaulted by a teacher.
+The parent began speaking out against the district in February when she said her daughter, who’s since enrolled elsewhere, was allegedly physically assaulted by a teacher.

 That was an incident in which staff attempted to regain control of students in the cafeteria after a fight among several learners broke out, which her daughter was not involved in.